 What we do

-Having identified infringing websites, we work closely with registrars as well as internet service and hosting providers to ensure they are de-listed from search engines.
+Having identified infringing websites, Yellow Brand Protection work closely with registrars as well as internet service and hosting providers to ensure they are de-listed from search engines.
 Enforcement also involves blocking payments services and referring the matter to law enforcement.
+Read more about Yellow Brand Protection's anti-counterfeiting solutionsand IP protection.